squidgy617/BrawlInstallerPlugins/README.md

 # Planned Features
 These are some features that are planned for eventual implementation in the plugin suite, if they are feasible.
-- Importing necessary files for single player modes such as Classic, All-Star, Home Run Contest, etc.
-- Automatic updating of P+ EX codes that require character IDs
 - Allow redirection of EX config IDs
 - Automatic HD texture renaming and importing for Dolphin (hopefully)
 - Support for Subspace Emissary EX